HOddyPropsting/ksrl/README.md

 A roguelike idea I initially prototyped in C#.
 I wanted to re-make it in Rust to get to help get to grips with the language.
 The pain points in the prototype were the lack of planned architecture and the method by which the game interacted with the display, particularly concerning particles.

 # Build Instructions
-1. Download the repo
-2. Install Cargo using rustup https://rustup.rs/
+1. Install Cargo using rustup https://rustup.rs/
+2. Download the repo
+3. Download a libtcod terminal.png (the one at https://bitbucket.org/libtcod/libtcod/src works) and place it in the root folder
-3. navigate to directory and call ```Cargo run```
+4. navigate to directory and call ```Cargo run```

 # Gameplay Overview
 A lone adventurer travelling through kobold warrens.
 Watch out, for you are big and the tunnels are small, you are one and the kobolds are endless.
 Keep your wits about you, for the kobolds are cunning and have many traps.